Zorglub51/pce-mini-FEL/README.md

 This is a command line tool to put a PC Engine mini, Turbografx16 mini or Coregrafx mini in FEL mode.

+pre-requisites:
+- .Net 8.0
-You must add package LibUsbDotNet
+- run "dotnet add package LibUsbDotNet"

+To run :
+- in the same directory, run "dotnet run"

 Instructions :
 - console if off and plugged to the PC via a data & & power micro-USB / USB-A cable.